 It is the candidate's responsibility to raise any issue that may have impacted on their performance, to complete a candidate statement, and to provide appropriate evidence in support.
-The candidate or their college will send a completed MCE (via the secure eVision site).
-The Examinations and Assessments team, will forward this to the chair, provided that the form is received by noon the day before the final examiners' meeting.
+The candidate will send a completed MCE (via the secure eVision site).
+The Student Assessments Team, will forward this to the chair, provided that the form is received by noon the day before the final examiners' meeting.